Kim Kardashian Rocks Massive Cleavage As She Squats On The Floor

 I am so excited for the @skims cotton collection to launch this Tuesday.
 It’s the most comfortable every day bras and underwear in all of the tones I love!
 The comfy basics!
 I’m wearing the @skims Cotton Underwire Bra ($48) in kyanite, coming soon in 31 band and cup sizes.
 Shop the Cotton Collection on October 15 at 9AM PST / 12PM EST and join the waitlist now at SKIMS.COM to be the first to shop.

-While a large number of admirers put a number of different emoji — from red and yellow hearts to heart-eye faces to lip kisses to flames — in the section reserved for them under Kim’s caption, others used actual words to convey how they felt.
+While a large number of admirers put a number of different emoji in the section reserved for them under Kim’s caption, including red and yellow hearts, heart-eye faces, lip kisses, and flames, others used actual words to convey how they felt.

 “So innocent looking,” said a commenter who added an angel emoji to further prove his point.